IHE/RAD.IRA/input/pagecontent/volume-1.md

 - Open or close (or both) report context based on some business logic

 > Note that the actual application launch method is out of scope of this profile.
 See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

-The Report Creator shall maintain local context and local states (See [Subscriber Local Context and Local State](volume-1.html#1xx4110-subscriber-local-context-and-local-state) for details).

 ##### 1:XX.1.1.2.1 Event Handling Requirements